mitbook/mitbook-mountain/README.md

  >+ At present, the performance of this framework is not very good.
 In the future, RPC or netty will be used to
     solve the performance problems
  >+ There is an order deduction problem in the mitbook-test project,so don't worry about it.
 This is not the distributed
-    framework problem, but the order deduction inventory problem, so it is not handled
+    framework problem,but the order deduction inventory problem, so it is not handled
  >+ If you don't understand the English of log printing, please read it
     :*https://github.com/mitbook/mitbook-mountain/commit/6e136e7f3b1313b68c94761cad16c05e68212e3d*

 # *Integrating the use of third-party frameworks*
- 1. Introducing Maven dependency
+ 1.Introducing Maven dependency
  ``` java
  <dependency>
     <groupId>com.mitbook</groupId>